Rgit915/pod-request-access-landing-page/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Pod Request Access Landing Page

 This is a solution to the [Pod Request challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pod-request-access-landing-page-eyTmdkLSG) by Women Who Code for Frontend Friday Task#003 challenge.